pyOpenSci/pyosPackage/docs/documentation/code-format-lint.md

 ## VSCode

-1. Make sure you have the  the Python extension for vscode installed:
+1. Make sure you have the  the Python extension for VSCode installed:

 1. **Install Ruff:**
    Ensure you have Ruff installed in your environment.
 You can install it using pip: